 San Joaquin Delta College Philosophy on Student Learning Outcomes

 The purpose of Student Learning Outcomes and Assessment (SLOA) is to improve student learning.
-It is driven by San Joaquin Delta College’s institutional mission and is a professional responsibility of faculty, staff, managers and administrators.
+It is driven by the District’s mission and is a professional responsibility of faculty, staff, managers, and administrators.
 Outcomes and assessments are primarily developed and implemented by faculty and student service professionals.
-SLOA requires that the institution provides clear and measurable outcomes, authentic learning experiences, and assessment of student learning that includes the systematic collection, collaborative analysis and interpretation, and use of assessment information to understand and improve teaching and learning.
+SLOA requires the institution to provide clear and measurable outcomes, authentic learning experiences, and assessment of student learning that includes the systematic collection, collaborative analysis and interpretation, and use of assessment information to understand and improve teaching and learning.